Do you mourn the loss of Cottage Living Magazine, too? This is the only magazine that I've kept and still refer to every so often.

-Every issue of Cottage Living, from the very first issue in September of 2004 to the last Nov/Dec issue of 2008.
+Every single issue of Cottage Living magazine, from the very first issue in September of 2004 to the last Nov/Dec issue of 2008.
 They hold a place of honor in my nicest holders on the living room shelves.
-And they did not leave during the living room makeover.
+And there they remained through all the living room makeovers.

-As you may suspect from the name of my blog, this magazine was dear to my heart and I loved every one of these and read them cover to cover.
+As you may guess from the name of this site, this magazine was near and dear to my heart and I l.o.v.e.d. every one of these issues, reading them cover to cover.
 Numerous times.

-I've gotten many magazines over the years (too many? *ahem* maybe...) and only felt the need to save one other, Do It Yourself, mainly because of the tutorials and information in them.
+I've gotten many magazines over the years (Too many?
+Ahem, maybe...) and only felt the need to save one other, Do It Yourself, mainly because of the tutorials and information in them.
 Updated to add: A few years after writing this, I gave away the Do It Yourself issues because I wasn't using them and many things seemed dated.
 So now I'm down to just the Cottage Living!

-Cottage Living was the only one I saved just for the content.
+Cottage Living was the only magazine I saved just for the content.
 It spoke straight to me and all the things I enjoy: simple and hands-on decorating, reusing, gardening, and even cooking.

-There were always too many things to tear out, so I just had to keep them and find a place for them.
+There were always too many things to tear out, so I just had to keep the issues and find a place for them.

 Anyone else miss this magazine?
 Have old issues?
 Please tell me I'm not the only one!